quick sourdough shortcut fails

 So, next time you’re tempted to skip or rush the sourdough process, remember that shortcuts often lead to setbacks.
 While it might seem like saving time now, the flavor and texture suffer later, and you’ll end up wasting more effort.
 Patience truly pays off in baking.
 Trust the process, even if it feels slow — the delicious, perfectly risen loaf is worth it.
 Your future self will thank you for resisting that shortcut today.

-Astercook Sourdough Starter Kit with Round & Oval Banneton Bread Proofing Basket, Bread Sling, Starter Jar, Dough Whisk, Scrapers, Stencils, Complete Sourdough Bread Baking Supplies, Mothers Day Gifts
+Astercook Sourdough Starter Kit with Round & Oval Banneton Bread Proofing Basket, Starter Jar, Dough Whisk, Scrapers, Stencils, Complete Sourdough Bread Baking Supplies, Fathers Day Gift for Men

 【All in One Sourdough Starter Kit】 Unlike basic sourdough proofing basket sets, this complete kit includes everything.
 You…